NourhanFarag/SouqeApp/README.md

 # 🛒 SOUQÉ – Smart Grocery Shopping App

 A new Flutter project.
 SOUQÉ is a cross-platform grocery shopping mobile application developed with Flutter.
-It offers an intelligent shopping experience with features like personalized recommendations, allergy alerts, cart and order tracking, and Firebase integration for authentication and data storage.
+It offers an intelligent shopping experience with personalized recommendations, allergy alerts, cart and order tracking, and Firebase integration for authentication and data storage.

+---

+## 🏫 Project Information

+* **University:** Benha University, Faculty of Engineering (Shoubra)
+* **Department:** Communications and Computer Engineering
+* **Course:** Mobile Computing

+---

 ## 📲 Features